 Ultrasound will also detect these radio-lucent stones.

 When bladder or kidney stones are large and unlikely to plug the ureters or the urethra, we may attempt to manage them medically.
 To do this, we must first have an idea what the stones are made of.
 Struvite (magnesium ammonium phosphate or triple phosphate) is the most common of all urinary tract stones.
 Schnauzers and dachshunds seem particularly susceptible to struvite stones.
 Struvite crystals have a characteristic shape in the urine.
 Specialty diets are commercially available and can be made at home that encourage stones to dissolve.
+Read about that here.
 These diets have reduced protein so less ammonia is formed in the urine.
-They also contain less magnesium and phosphorus, the building blocks of struvite, as well as more salt to encourage drinking.
-The more your pet drinks, the more dilute its urine will be and the more likely the stones will dissolve.
+They also contain less magnesium and phosphorus, the building blocks of struvite.
 Since struvite dissolves in acid urine, these diets contain ingredients to keep the urine acidic.
 A common trade name for such a diet is S/d.
 There are many competing brands.
 A formula for a similar home made diet is given in another article in this series.
 I generally keep these cases on trimethoprim/sulfa or another urinary antibiotic during this period.
 I usually give these diets three to five months to work.
 If the stones have not dissolved completely by then I remove them surgically.
 Dogs should not be left on this ultra low-protein food for more than five or six months.
 Cats can stay on their diets longer.
 Pets that will not eat the commercial diet will often eat the home cooked one.

 Urate urinary stone can also sometimes be managed medically.
 To dissolve these stones we feed diets low in purines with restricted protein.
 We also administer a drug, allopurinol that reduces the amount of uric acid the body produces.